 Keep in mind that in doing so, the debt collector cannot reveal to your contacts the nature of their inquiry or even that they are calling from a debt collection agency.
 If a person you know is receiving calls from a debt collector stating anything about your debt, you can move to pursue legal action.

-Protect Your Consumer Rights With Agruss Law Firm
+Protect Your Consumer Rights With Mike Agruss Law

 Book a free consultation and stop abusive practices by debt collectors that can take a toll on your wellbeing.